Generate Leads Online with Web Transactions

 The ‘image file’ a webtrans gif, http://webtrans.reallysimplesystems.com/webtrans.gif, reads the query string and executes the Web Transaction.
 The query string contains your customer number, the name of the web transaction and then the parameters that you want to pass to the CRM.

-For example, if you have an enquiry form on your site that captures the person’s first and last names, email address and organisation, your query string would look like this:
+For example, if you have an inquiry form on your site that captures the person’s first and last names, email address and organisation, your query string would look like this:

 - 1024 is the number of your CRM system